Engineering15 min read1.2k words

 Choose Linear If:

-✓ Speed and UX matter more than features ✓ You're a startup or small team ✓ You want a modern, keyboard-first experience ✓ You're escaping Jira ✓ You value opinionated tools
+✓ Speed and UX matter more than features ✓ You're a startup or growth-stage company ✓ You want a modern, keyboard-first experience ✓ You're escaping Jira ✓ You value opinionated tools ✓ Your team is under 200 people

 Choose GitHub Issues If: